guotechfin/KrunoKnego.github.io/_posts/2015-06-10-how-to-use-code-sniffer-together-with-phpstorm.md

 Go to <code>PHPStorm -> Preferences -> Languages & Frameworks -> PHP -> Code Sniffer</code>.

 Click on the three dots next to the <code>Local</code> and enter your phpcs path.
-In my case that <code>/usr/bin/phpcs</code>.
+In my case that was <code>/usr/bin/phpcs</code>.
 Click on Validate and hopefully you'll get green message.

 Now you have to chose by what standards you want to abide.
 You go to <code>PHPStorm -> Preferences -> Editor -> Inspections</code> select <code>PHP Code Sniffer Validation</code> and chose your code standard.